-Armyworm is attacked by a variety of natural enemies, which often curb infestations.
-The insect is susceptible to many insecticides, however, care must be taken when using an insecticide as none are registered for control of armyworm on sugarcane.
+Armyworm is attacked by a variety of natural enemies, which often check infestations.
+The insect is susceptible to many insecticides which may be applied to advantage between the scene of infestation and an undamaged crop.
+However, care must be taken when using an insecticide, as none are registered for control of armyworm on sugarcane.